Cloudevolve-24/Cloudevolve-24/README.md

   <img width="1000" alt="CloudDrove Banner" src="https://clouddrove.s3.ca-central-1.amazonaws.com/img/clouddrove-github-cover.png" />
 </p>

-<h1 align="center">👋 About CloudDrove</h1>
+<h1 align="center">👋 About Cloudevolve</h1>
 <p align="center"><em>DevOps-first company building reliable, secure, and cost-efficient cloud-native solutions.</em></p>

 ---
-## 🌟 About CloudDrove
+## 🌟 About Cloudevolve

-CloudDrove is not just a DevOps company — **we're your partner in cloud transformation**.
+Cloudevolve is not just a DevOps company — **we're your partner in cloud transformation**.
 We help organizations accelerate their cloud journey with laser focus on **automation, cost optimization, and security**, while making operations smoother, predictable, and resilient.

 ---

 ## 🚀 Our Services

-At **CloudDrove**, we specialize in building reliable, secure, and cost-efficient cloud solutions.
+At **Cloudevolve**, we specialize in building reliable, secure, and cost-efficient cloud solutions.
 Here's how we can help your team: